 Bane Folk is a resource on poisonous plants, mushrooms, animals, and insects created as a labour of love.
-Original artwork and herbal products are created with sincere devotion to poison plant medicine combined with a decade of research, experience, and practice.
+Original artwork and herbal products are created with sincere devotion to poisonous plant medicine combined with over a decade of research, experience, and practice.

 Bane is an ancient word for death originating from Old Norse.
 It is used in many common plant names to denote their poisonous nature such as henbane and wolfsbane.
+Folk is an ancient word with Proto-Indo-European roots that means “the common people”.
 This site is a resource devoted to people who share a love of poisonous flora, fauna, and fungi.
 Together we are the Bane Folk.

 Poison as Medicine

 Here at Bane Folk we emphasize the medicinal nature of poisonous substances and promote the education and understanding of their proper and safe uses to help abolish the fear and misuse of these plants and other natural substances.

 Sarah Anne Lawless